leocxy/vue-cli-express/README.md

-# shopify products live stock
+# Shopify public app scaffold

 This Project include two apps.
 Frontend is vue + webpack dev server.
 Then backend is express.